hychen39/plsqlprac/fund/Fund_07.md

 ## Practice 01: User-defined record type

 Define a record type that includes the following fields:
-- emp_id: employee id
+- emp_id: employee_id from employees table
-- first_name: first name
+- first_name: first_name from employees table
-- last_name: last name
+- last_name: last_name from employees table
-- dept_name: department name
+- dept_name: department_name from departments table
-- salary: number
+- salary: salary from employees table

 You need to determine the data type for each field.

 Use the record type to declare a variable to store the corresponding column values from the employee with ID 124.
-For example, the employee_id value should be stored into the emp_id field in the declared variable of the record type.
+For example, the employee_id value should be stored in the emp_id field in the declared variable of the record type.

 The program should print out the `emp_id`, `first_name` and `salary` fields in the variable of the user-defined record type.